RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

     ![copilot-description-test](resources/img/copilot-description-test.png)

 > [!IMPORTANT]
-> **TMDL view** enables you to easily script objects from the semantic model into code that AI can manipulate.
-Understanding this is essential to unlocking your efficiency - because with the right context, you can achieve virtually anything.
-Moreover, the same principle applies directly to the PBIP TMDL files, allowing for seamless integration and automation at the file level.
+> **TMDL view** enables you to easily script objects from the semantic model into code that AI can edit/generate.
+Understanding this is essential to unblock your efficiency - because with the right context, you can achieve virtually any automation scenario.

-16. Script `Product` table in **TMDL view** and rename the script tab to `Product_Script`
+16. Open **TMDL view**, drag the table `Product` into the code editor and rename the script tab to `Product_Script`.
+17. Save the PBIP.
-17. Open `Sales.SemanticModel/TMDLScripts/Product_Script.tmdl` with **Visual Studio Code**
+18. Open `Sales.SemanticModel/TMDLScripts/Product_Script.tmdl` with **Visual Studio Code**
-18. Open **GitHub Copilot chat**, type `create base measures for columns` and execute.
+19. Open **GitHub Copilot chat**, type `create base measures for columns` and execute.

-    Notice that **Copilot** will create the measures respecting the guidelines of `copilot-instructions.md`
+    Notice that **Copilot** will create the base measures and follow the guidelines in  [`copilot-instructions.md`](resources/copilot-instructions.md) for measure creation.

     ![copilot-measures-output](resources/img/copilot-measures-output.png)

 ## 3. PBIR + GitHub Copilot

-✅ **Goal**: Learn how to apply a batch update to a Power BI Report using PBIR file format and GitHub Copilot.
+✅ **Goal**: Learn how to apply a batch update to a Power BI Report using GitHub Copilot.

 ### Steps